-Motion: Approval of the financial report.
-As there was no discussion regarding the financial report it was moved that the report be accepted - Moved by: Bill McGarry Seconded by: Dave Murie - motion carried
+The Financial report was discussed.
+As there was no discussion or changes regarding the financial report it was moved that the report be accepted - Moved by: Bill McGarry Seconded by: Dave Murie - motion carried

-- 3. Election of Directors: - a.
+3. Election of Directors:

+- a.
 Directors: Mark Connor and Peter Campbell were re-elected unopposed.
 No director's fees or dividends will be paid for the year. - b.
 LegaSea Governance Advisory Standing Committee: The same members were reappointed: Scott Macindoe, Richard Baker and Dirk Sieling.